ruthvik-vijayakumar/nabu-ui/README.md

 # NabuAI Chrome Extension
-A Chrome extension that acts as a user's personal memory and organization layer for all online content.
-Seamlessly capture and intelligently save information from any webpage, bridging the gap between fragmented content consumption and a unified, actionable knowledge base.
+NabuAI is the personal AI research assistant that turns your scattered web content, PDFs, and notes into one unified, searchable knowledge graph.
+We help academics and researchers eliminate the 8-16 hours per week wasted on manual organization and instantly get answers grounded in their saved data.

 ## Technical Stack

 - **Frontend**: Vue 3 with TypeScript
-- **Styling**: Tailwind CSS + Tailwind UI
+- **Styling**: Tailwind CSS + shadcn
 - **Build Tool**: Vite
 - **Browser**: Chrome Extension Manifest V3
 - **Backend**: Supabase (PostgreSQL + Auth + Storage)
-- **AI**: Ready for OpenAI/Claude integration

 ## Project Structure